1st Geneva Convention – wounded and sick in the field

 On their departure, they will take away the effects, personal objects and valuables, instruments, weapons and if possible the means of transport which belong to them.

-The Parties to the conflict shall ensure to such personnel, while they are in their power, the same maintenance, the same lodging, the same allowances and the same pay as the corresponding personnel of their army.
-The food will in any case be sufficient in quantity, quality and variety to ensure a normal balance of health for those concerned.
+The Parties to the conflict will ensure to this personnel, while it is in their power, the same maintenance, the same housing, the same allowances and the same pay as the corresponding personnel of their army.
+The food will in any case be sufficient in quantity, quality and variety to ensure those concerned have a normal balance of health.

 CHAPTER V. BUILDINGS AND EQUIPMENT

-ARTICLE 33. – The equipment of the mobile medical units of the armed forces which will have fallen into the power of the adverse party, will remain assigned to the wounded and sick.
+ARTICLE 33. – The equipment of mobile medical units of the armed forces which have fallen into the power of the opposing party will remain assigned to the wounded and sick.

 The equipment and deposits referred to in this article must not be intentionally destroyed.

-ARTICLE 34. – The movable and immovable property of relief societies admitted to the benefit of the Convention shall be considered as private property.
+ARTICLE 34. – The movable and immovable property of relief societies admitted to the benefit of the Convention will be considered private property.

-The right of requisition granted to belligerents by the laws and customs of war shall only be exercised in case of urgent necessity and once the fate of the wounded and sick has been assured.
+The right of requisition recognized by belligerents by the laws and customs of war will only be exercised in cases of urgent necessity and once the fate of the wounded and sick has been assured.

 CHAPTER VI.
 SANITARY TRANSPORT

-ARTICLE 35. – The transport of the wounded and sick or of medical equipment will be respected and protected in the same way as mobile medical units.
+ARTICLE 35. – Transport of wounded and sick people or medical equipment will be respected and protected in the same way as mobile medical units.

-When these transports or vehicles fall into the hands of the adverse party, they shall be subject to the laws of war, on the condition that the Party to the conflict which has captured them takes charge, in all cases, of the wounded and sick whom they contain.
+When these transports or vehicles fall into the hands of the opposing party, they will be subject to the laws of war, on the condition that the Party to the conflict which has captured them takes care, in all cases, of the wounded and sick they carry. contain.

 The civilian personnel and all the means of transport coming from the requisition will be subject to the general rules of international law.

-ARTICLE 36. – Medical aircraft, that is to say aircraft used exclusively for the evacuation of the wounded and sick as well as for the transport of medical personnel and material, shall not be the object of attacks but will be respected by the belligerents during their flights at altitudes, at times and following routes specifically agreed between all the belligerents concerned.
+ARTICLE 36. – Medical aircraft, that is to say aircraft used exclusively for the evacuation of the wounded and sick as well as for the transport of medical personnel and equipment, will not be the object of attacks but will be respected by the belligerents during the flights which they carry out at altitudes, at times and following routes specifically agreed between all the belligerents concerned.

-They will conspicuously bear the distinctive sign provided for in Article 38, alongside the national colours, on their lower, upper and lateral faces.
-They shall be provided with any other signaling or means of recognition fixed by agreement between the belligerents either at the beginning or during the hostilities.
+They will conspicuously bear the distinctive sign provided for in Article 38, alongside the national colors, on their lower, upper and side faces.
+They will be equipped with any other signaling or means of recognition fixed by agreement between the belligerents either at the start or during the hostilities.

-Unless otherwise agreed, overflight of enemy or enemy-occupied territory will be prohibited.
+Unless otherwise agreed, flying over enemy or enemy-occupied territory will be prohibited.

 Medical aircraft must obey any summons to land.
-In the event of a landing thus imposed, the aircraft, with its occupants, may resume its flight after any checks.
+In the event of a landing thus imposed, the aircraft, with its occupants, may resume its flight after possible inspection.

-In the event of a fortuitous landing on enemy territory or occupied by the enemy, the wounded and sick, as well as the crew of the aircraft, will be prisoners of war.
-Medical personnel will be treated in accordance with articles 24 and following.
+In the event of an accidental landing on enemy territory or occupied by the enemy, the wounded and sick, as well as the crew of the aircraft, will be prisoners of war.
+Health personnel will be treated in accordance with articles 24 et seq.

-ARTICLE 37. – The medical aircraft of the Parties to the conflict may, subject to the second paragraph, fly over the territory of the neutral Powers and land or alight there in case of necessity or to make a stopover there.
-They must notify the neutral Powers beforehand of their passage through their territory and obey any summons to land or alight on water.
-They shall be safe from attack only during their flight at altitudes, at times and following routes specifically agreed upon between the Parties to the conflict and the neutral Powers concerned.
+ARTICLE 37. – Medical aircraft of the Parties to the conflict may, subject to the second paragraph, fly over the territory of the neutral Powers and land or ditch there if necessary or to make a stopover.
+They must notify the neutral Powers in advance of their passage through their territory and obey any summons to land or ditch.
+They will only be safe from attack while flying at altitudes, at times and following routes specifically agreed between the Parties to the conflict and the neutral Powers concerned.

-However, neutral Powers may fix conditions or restrictions as to the overflight of their territory by medical aircraft or their landing.
-These conditions or any restrictions will be applied equally to all Parties to the conflict.
+However, neutral Powers may set conditions or restrictions regarding the flight over their territory by medical aircraft or their landing.
+These possible conditions or restrictions will be applied equally to all Parties to the conflict.

-Wounded or sick landed, with the consent of the local authority, on neutral territory by medical aircraft, shall, unless otherwise agreed by the neutral State with the Parties to the conflict, be guarded by the neutral, when required by international law, so that they cannot again take part in the operations of war.
-The costs of hospitalization and internment shall be borne by the Power on which the wounded and sick depend.
+The wounded or sick disembarked, with the consent of the local authority, on neutral territory by a medical aircraft, must, unless otherwise agreed by the neutral State with the Parties to the conflict, be guarded by the State. neutral, when international law requires it, so that they cannot again take part in the operations of war.
+Hospitalization and internment costs will be borne by the Power on which the wounded and sick depend.

 CHAPTER VII.
 OF THE DISTINCTIVE SIGN

-ARTICLE 38. – As a tribute to Switzerland, the heraldic sign of the red cross on a white background, formed by inverting the federal colours, is maintained as the emblem and distinctive sign of the Armed Forces Medical Service.
+ARTICLE 38. – As a tribute to Switzerland, the heraldic sign of the red cross on a white background, formed by inversion of the federal colors, is maintained as the emblem and distinctive sign of the Armed Health Service.

 However, for countries which already use as a distinctive emblem instead of the red cross, the red crescent or the red lion and sun on a white ground, these emblems are also admitted within the meaning of the present Convention.

-ARTICLE 39. – Under the control of the competent military authority, the emblem will appear on the flags, the armbands as well as on all the material relating to the Medical Service.
+ARTICLE 39. – Under the control of the competent military authority, the emblem will appear on flags, armbands as well as on all equipment attached to the Health Service.

-ARTICLE 40. – The personnel referred to in article 24, and in articles 26 and 27, shall wear, attached to the left arm, a moisture-resistant armband bearing the distinctive emblem, issued and stamped by the military authority.
+ARTICLE 40. – The personnel referred to in Article 24, and in Articles 26 and 27, will wear, attached to the left arm, a moisture-resistant armband bearing the distinctive sign, issued and stamped by the military authority.

-This staff, in addition to the identity plate provided for in article 16, will also carry a special identity card bearing the distinctive sign.
-This card must resist humidity and be of such dimensions that it can be put in the pocket.
-It will be written in the national language, will mention at least the surname and first names, the date of birth, the rank and the registration number of the person concerned.
-It shall establish in what capacity he is entitled to the protection of this Convention.
-The card will bear the photograph of the holder and, in addition, either his signature or his fingerprints, or both at the same time.
-It will bear the dry stamp of the military authority.
+These personnel, in addition to the identity plate provided for in article 16, will also carry a special identity card bearing the distinctive sign.
+This card must resist humidity and be of such dimensions that it can be put in your pocket.
+It will be written in the national language and will mention at least the first and last name, date of birth, rank and service number of the person concerned.
+It will establish in what capacity he is entitled to the protection of this Convention.
+The card will be provided with the holder's photograph and, in addition, either his signature, his fingerprints, or both.
+It will bear the dry stamp of military authority.

 The identity card must be uniform in each army and as far as possible of the same type in the armies of the High Contracting Parties.
-The Parties to the conflict may draw inspiration from the model appended as an example to this Convention.
-They will communicate to each other, at the beginning of hostilities, the model they use.
-Each identity card shall be drawn up, if possible, in at least two copies, one of which shall be kept by the Power of origin.
+The Parties to the conflict may draw inspiration from the model annexed as an example to this Convention.
+They will communicate to each other, at the start of hostilities, the model they are using.
+Each identity card will be drawn up, if possible, in at least two copies, one of which will be kept by the Power of origin.

-Under no circumstances may the staff mentioned above be deprived of their insignia or their identity card or the right to wear their armband.
-In case of loss, he will have the right to obtain duplicates of the card and the replacement of the badges.
+Under no circumstances may the personnel mentioned above be deprived of their badges or their identity card or the right to wear their armband.
+In the event of loss, he will have the right to obtain duplicates of the card and replacement of the badges.

-ARTICLE 41. – The personnel designated in article 25 shall wear, only while performing medical duties, a white armband bearing in the middle the distinctive emblem, but of reduced dimensions, issued and stamped by the military authority.
+ARTICLE 41. – The personnel designated in Article 25 will wear, only while performing medical functions, a white armband bearing the distinctive sign in the middle, but of reduced dimensions, issued and stamped by the military authority.

-The military identity documents which this personnel will carry will specify the health instruction received by the holder, the temporary nature of his duties and the right he has to wear an armband.
+The military identity documents which these personnel will carry will specify the health training received by the holder, the temporary nature of their functions and the right they have to wear the armband.

-ARTICLE 42. – The distinctive flag of the Convention may only be displayed on the formations and medical establishments which it orders to be respected and only with the consent of the military authority.
+ARTICLE 42. – The distinctive flag of the Convention may only be displayed on medical formations and establishments that it orders to be respected and only with the consent of the military authority.

 In mobile formations as in fixed establishments, it may be accompanied by the national flag of the Party to the conflict to which the formation or establishment belongs.

-However, medical units which have fallen into the hands of the enemy will only display the flag of the Convention.
-The Parties to the conflict shall take, insofar as military requirements permit, the necessary measures to make clearly visible to enemy land, air and sea forces the distinctive emblems indicating medical units and establishments, with a view to eliminating the possibility of any aggressive action.
+However, medical units that have fallen into the power of the enemy will only display the flag of the Convention.
+The Parties to the conflict will take, to the extent that military requirements permit, the necessary measures to make clearly visible to enemy land, air and maritime forces, the distinctive emblems marking medical formations and establishments, with a view to preventing the possibility of any aggressive action.

-ARTICLE 43. – The medical units of neutral countries which, under the conditions provided for in Article 27, would have been authorized to lend their services to a belligerent, must display, with the flag of the Convention, the national flag of this belligerent, if he uses the option conferred on him by Article 42.
+ARTICLE 43. – Medical units of neutral countries which, under the conditions provided for in Article 27, have been authorized to lend their services to a belligerent, must display, with the flag of the Convention, the national flag of this belligerent, if he uses the power conferred on him by article 42.

-Unless otherwise ordered by the competent military authority, they may in all circumstances display their national flag, even if they fall into the power of the adverse party.
+Unless otherwise ordered by the competent military authority, they may in all circumstances display their national flag, even if they fall into the power of the opposing party.

-ARTICLE 44. – The emblem of the red cross on a white background and the words "red cross" or "Geneva cross" may not, with the exception of the cases referred to in the following paragraphs of this article, be used either in time of peace, or in time of war, only to designate or protect the medical units and establishments, the personnel and the equipment protected by this Convention and by other international Conventions regulating similar matters.
-The same shall apply with regard to the emblems referred to in the second paragraph of Article 38, for the countries which use them.
-The National Societies of the Red Cross and the other societies referred to in Article 26 shall only be entitled to use the distinctive emblem conferring the protection of the Convention within the framework of the provisions of this paragraph.
+ARTICLE 44. – The emblem of the red cross on a white background and the words “red cross” or “Geneva cross” may not, with the exception of the cases referred to in the following paragraphs of this article, be used, either in time of peace, or in time of war, to designate or protect medical formations and establishments, personnel and equipment protected by this Convention and by other international Conventions regulating similar matters.
+The same will apply to the emblems referred to in Article 38, second paragraph, for the countries which use them.
+National Red Cross Societies and other societies referred to in Article 26 will only be entitled to use the distinctive sign conferring the protection of the Convention within the framework of the provisions of this paragraph.

-In addition, National Red Cross Societies (Red Crescent, Red Lion and Red Sun) may in time of peace, in accordance with national legislation, make use of the name and emblem of the Red Cross for their other activities in conformity with the principles formulated by the International Conferences of the Red Cross.
-When these activities continue in time of war, the conditions for the use of the emblem must be such that it cannot be considered as conferring the protection of the Convention; the emblem will be relatively small in size and cannot be affixed to an armband or a roof.
+In addition, National Red Cross Societies (Red Crescent, Red Lion and Red Sun) may in times of peace, in accordance with national legislation, use the name and emblem of the Red Cross for their other activities consistent with the principles formulated by the International Conferences of the Red Cross.
+When these activities continue in time of war, the conditions of use of the emblem must be such that it cannot be considered as intended to confer the protection of the Convention; the emblem will be relatively small and cannot be affixed to an armband or a roof.

 International organizations of the Red Cross and their duly authorized personnel shall be authorized to use the sign of the red cross on a white background at all times.

-Exceptionally, in accordance with national legislation, and with the express authorization of one of the National Red Cross Societies (Red Crescent, Red Lion and Sun), use may be made of the emblem of the Convention in time of peace, to signal vehicles used as ambulances and to mark the location of aid stations exclusively reserved for the free treatment of the wounded or sick.
+Exceptionally, in accordance with national legislation, and with the express authorization of one of the National Societies of the Red Cross (Red Crescent, Red Lion and Red Sun), use may be made of the emblem of the Convention in peacetime, to indicate vehicles used as ambulances and to mark the location of aid stations exclusively reserved for free care to be given to the wounded or sick.

-ARTICLE 45. – Each Party to the conflict, through the intermediary of its commanders-in-chief, shall have to provide for the details of the execution of the preceding articles, as well as for cases not provided for, in accordance with the general principles of the present Convention.
+ARTICLE 45. – Each Party to the conflict, through its commanders-in-chief, will have to provide for the details of execution of the preceding articles, as well as in cases not provided for, in accordance with the general principles of this Convention.

-ARTICLE 46. – The measures of reprisals against the wounded, the sick, the personnel, the buildings or the material protected by the Convention are prohibited.
+ARTICLE 46. – Reprisal measures against the wounded, sick, personnel, buildings or equipment protected by the Convention are prohibited.

-ARTICLE 47.
-The High Contracting Parties undertake to disseminate as widely as possible, in time of peace and in time of war, the text of the present Convention in their respective countries, and in particular to incorporate the study of it into the curricula. military and, if possible, civilian training, in such a way that the principles are known to the entire population, in particular to the combatant armed forces, medical personnel and chaplains.
+ARTICLE 47. – The High Contracting Parties undertake to disseminate as widely as possible, in time of peace and in time of war, the text of this Convention in their respective countries, and in particular to incorporate its study into the programs of military and, if possible, civil instruction, in such a way that the principles are known to the entire population, in particular the fighting armed forces, medical personnel and chaplains.

-ARTICLE 48.
-The High Contracting Parties shall communicate to one another through the Swiss Federal Council and, during hostilities, through the Protecting Powers, the official translations of the present Convention, as well as the laws and regulations which they may adopted to ensure its application.
+ARTICLE 48. – The High Contracting Parties will communicate to each other through the Swiss Federal Council and, during hostilities, through the Protecting Powers, the official translations of the present Convention, as well as the laws and regulations that they may be. required to adopt to ensure its application.

 CHAPTER IX.
 PUNISHMENT OF ABUSE AND OFFENSES

-ARTICLE 49. – The High Contracting Parties undertake to take all legislative measures necessary to lay down the appropriate penal sanctions to be applied to persons who have committed, or given the order to commit, one or other of the serious breaches of the this Convention as defined in the following article.
+ARTICLE 49. – The High Contracting Parties undertake to take all necessary legislative measures to establish the appropriate criminal sanctions to be applied to persons having committed, or given orders to commit, one or other of the serious offenses under the this Convention defined in the following article.

-Each Contracting Party shall be under an obligation to search for persons alleged to have committed, or to have ordered to be committed, any of these grave breaches, and it shall bring them before its own courts, regardless of their nationality.
-It may also, if it prefers, and under the conditions provided for by its own legislation, hand them over for judgment to another Contracting Party interested in the prosecution, provided that this Contracting Party has brought sufficient charges against the said persons.
+Each Contracting Party shall have the obligation to search for persons accused of having committed, or to have ordered to be committed, one or other of these serious offenses, and it shall refer them to its own courts, regardless of their nationality.
+It may also, if it prefers, and according to the conditions provided for by its own legislation, hand them over for trial to another Contracting Party interested in the proceedings, provided that this Contracting Party has brought sufficient charges against the said persons.

-Each Contracting Party shall take the necessary measures to put an end to acts contrary to the provisions of this Convention, other than the grave breaches defined in the following article.
+Each Contracting Party shall take the necessary measures to put an end to acts contrary to the provisions of this Convention, other than serious breaches defined in the following article.

 In all circumstances, the accused shall benefit from guarantees of procedure and freedom of defense which shall not be inferior to those provided for by articles 105 and following of the Geneva Convention relative to the treatment of prisoners of war of August 12, 1949.

-ARTICLE 50. – The serious offenses referred to in the preceding article are those which include one or other of the following acts, if they are committed against persons or property protected by the Convention: intentional homicide, torture or inhuman treatment, including biological experiments, intentionally causing great suffering or serious injury to body or health, destruction and appropriation of property, not justified by necessity military and carried out on a large scale in an illicit and arbitrary manner.
+ARTICLE 50. – The serious offenses referred to in the preceding article are those which involve one or other of the following acts, if committed against persons or property protected by the Convention: intentional homicide, torture or inhuman treatment, including biological experiments, intentionally causing great suffering or serious harm to body or health, destruction and appropriation of property, not justified by necessity military and executed on a large scale in an illicit and arbitrary manner.

-ARTICLE 51. – No Contracting Party may exonerate itself or another Contracting Party from any liability incurred by itself or by another Contracting Party as a result of the offenses provided for in the preceding article.
+ARTICLE 51. – No Contracting Party may exempt itself, or another Contracting Party, from responsibilities incurred by itself or by another Contracting Party as a result of the offenses provided for in the preceding article.

-ARTICLE 52. – At the request of a Party to the conflict, an inquiry shall be opened, in a manner to be determined between the Parties concerned, into any alleged violation of the Convention.
+ARTICLE 52. – At the request of a Party to the conflict, an investigation must be opened, according to the method to be agreed between the Parties concerned, regarding any alleged violation of the Convention.

-If an agreement on the investigation procedure is not reached, the Parties will agree to choose an arbitrator, who will decide on the procedure to be followed.
+If an agreement on the investigation procedure is not reached, the Parties will agree to choose an arbitrator, who will decide on the procedure to follow.

 Once the violation has been established, the Parties to the conflict shall put an end to it and punish it as soon as possible.

-ARTICLE 53. – The use by individuals, companies or business houses, both public and private, other than those entitled thereto by virtue of this Convention, of the emblem or the name of "red cross" or " cross of Geneva”, as well as any sign or any denomination constituting an imitation thereof, shall be prohibited at all times, whatever the purpose of this use and whatever the previous date of adoption may have been.
+ARTICLE 53. – The use by individuals, companies or commercial houses, whether public or private, other than those entitled thereto under this Convention, of the emblem or the name “red cross” or “ Geneva cross", as well as any sign or any name constituting an imitation, will be prohibited at all times, whatever the purpose of this use and whatever the previous date of adoption may have been.

-Because of the homage paid to Switzerland by the adoption of the inverted federal colors and the confusion which may arise between the coat of arms of Switzerland and the distinctive emblem of the Convention, the use by individuals, companies or houses of trade, the coat of arms of the Swiss Confederation, as well as any sign constituting an imitation thereof, either as a trademark or as an element of these marks, either for a purpose contrary to commercial fairness, or under conditions likely to hurt the Swiss national sentiment, will be prohibited at all times.
+Due to the homage paid to Switzerland by the adoption of inverted federal colors and the confusion which may arise between the coat of arms of Switzerland and the distinctive sign of the Convention, the use by individuals, companies or houses of commerce, the coat of arms of the Swiss Confederation, as well as any sign constituting an imitation, either as a trademark or as an element of these trademarks, either for a purpose contrary to commercial loyalty, or under conditions likely to hurt Swiss national sentiment, will be prohibited at all times.

-However, the High Contracting Parties which were not parties to the Geneva Convention of July 27, 1929 may grant prior users of the emblems, denominations or marks referred to in the first paragraph, a maximum period of three years, from the entry into force of this Convention, to abandon the use thereof, it being understood that during this period, the use may not appear, in time of war, as intended to confer the protection of the Convention.
+However, the High Contracting Parties which were not parties to the Geneva Convention of July 27, 1929 may grant previous users of the emblems, names or marks referred to in the first paragraph, a maximum period of three years, from the entry into force. of this Convention, to abandon its use, it being understood that during this period, the use cannot appear, in time of war, as aiming to confer the protection of the Convention.

-The prohibition established by the first paragraph of this article also applies, without effect on the acquired rights of prior users, to the emblems and denominations provided for in the second paragraph of article 38.
+The prohibition established by the first paragraph of this article also applies, without effect on the acquired rights of previous users, to the emblems and names provided for in the second paragraph of article 38.

-ARTICLE 54.
-The High Contracting Parties, whose legislation is not at present sufficient, shall take the necessary measures to prevent and repress at all times the abuses referred to in Article 53.
+ARTICLE 54. – The High Contracting Parties, whose legislation is not currently sufficient, will take the necessary measures to prevent and repress at all times the abuses referred to in Article 53.

 FINAL PROVISIONS

 ARTICLE 55. – This Agreement is drawn up in French and English.
 Both texts are equally authentic.
-The Swiss Federal Council will arrange for official translations of the Convention into Russian and Spanish.
+The Swiss Federal Council will have official translations of the Convention established in Russian and Spanish.

-ARTICLE 56.
-This Convention, which shall bear the date of today, may, until February 12, 1950, be signed in the name of the Powers represented at the Conference which opened at Geneva on April 21, 1949, as well as of the Powers not represented at this Conference which participate in the Geneva Conventions of 1864, 1906 or 1929, for the amelioration of the condition of the wounded and sick in armies in the field.
+ARTICLE 56. – This Convention, which will bear today's date, may, until February 12, 1950, be signed in the name of the Powers represented at the Conference which opened in Geneva on April 21, 1949, as well as the Powers not represented at this Conference which participate in the Geneva Conventions of 1864, 1906 or 1929, for the improvement of the lot of the wounded and sick in armies in the field.

-ARTICLE 57. – This Convention shall be ratified as soon as possible and the ratifications shall be deposited at Berne.
+ARTICLE 57. – This Convention will be ratified as soon as possible and the ratifications will be deposited in Berne.

-There shall be drawn up of the deposit of each instrument of ratification a proces-verbal, a copy of which, certified true, shall be delivered by the Swiss Federal Council to all the Powers in the name of which the Convention shall have been signed or the accession notified.
+A report will be drawn up of the deposit of each instrument of ratification, a certified copy of which will be given by the Swiss Federal Council to all the Powers in whose name the Convention has been signed or accession notified.

-ARTICLE 58. – This Convention shall enter into force six months after at least two instruments of ratification have been deposited.
+ARTICLE 58. – This Convention will enter into force six months after at least two instruments of ratification have been deposited.

 Subsequently, it will come into force for each High Contracting Party six months after the deposit of its instrument of ratification.

-ARTICLE 60.
-From the date of its entry into force, this Convention shall be open to adhesion by any Power in whose name this Convention has not been signed.
+ARTICLE 60. – From the date of its entry into force, this Convention will be open to accession by any Power in whose name this Convention has not been signed.

-ARTICLE 61. – Accessions shall be notified in writing to the Swiss Federal Council and shall produce their effects six months after the date on which they reach it.
+ARTICLE 61. – Accessions will be notified in writing to the Swiss Federal Council and will take effect six months after the date on which they reach it.

 The Swiss Federal Council will communicate the accessions to all the Powers in whose name the Convention has been signed or the accession notified.

-ARTICLE 62. – The situations provided for in Articles 2 and 3 shall give immediate effect to the ratifications deposited and accessions notified by the Parties to the conflict before or after the start of hostilities or occupation.
-The communication of ratifications or accessions received from the Parties to the conflict shall be made by the Swiss Federal Council by the quickest route.
+ARTICLE 62. – The situations provided for in Articles 2 and 3 will give immediate effect to ratifications deposited and accessions notified by the Parties to the conflict before or after the start of hostilities or occupation.
+The communication of ratifications or accessions received from the Parties to the conflict will be made by the Swiss Federal Council by the quickest route.

 The denunciation will be notified in writing to the Swiss Federal Council.
 The latter shall communicate the notification to the Governments of all the High Contracting Parties.

 The denunciation will take effect one year after its notification to the Swiss Federal Council.
-However, the denunciation notified while the denouncing Power is involved in a conflict, will not produce any effect as long as peace has not been concluded and, in any case, as long as the operations for the release and repatriation of persons protected by this Agreement will not be terminated.
+However, the denunciation notified while the denouncing Power is involved in a conflict, will produce no effect as long as peace has not been concluded and, in any case, as long as the operations of liberation and repatriation of persons protected by this Agreement will not be terminated.

-The denunciation will be valid only with regard to the denouncing Power.
-It shall have no effect on the obligations which the Parties to the conflict shall remain bound to fulfill by virtue of the principles of the law of nations such as they result from the usages established between civilized nations, from the laws of humanity and from the dictates of conscience. public.
+The denunciation will be valid only against the denouncing Power.
+It will have no effect on the obligations that the Parties to the conflict will remain required to fulfill by virtue of the principles of international law as they result from customs established between civilized nations, from the laws of humanity and from the demands of conscience. public.

-ARTICLE 64. – The Swiss Federal Council shall cause this Convention to be registered with the Secretariat of the United Nations.
-The Swiss Federal Council shall also inform the Secretariat of the United Nations of all ratifications, accessions and denunciations which it may receive in respect of this Convention.
+ARTICLE 64. – The Swiss Federal Council will register this Convention with the Secretariat of the United Nations.
+The Swiss Federal Council will also inform the United Nations Secretariat of all ratifications, accessions and denunciations that it may receive regarding this Convention.

 IN WITNESS WHEREOF the undersigned, having deposited their respective full powers, have signed this Convention.